Menu

 Stephen Rodriguez

-Experienced students will focus on making pottery on the wheel.
+New and experienced students will focus on making pottery on the wheel.
 Start by using methods of wedging, centering, hand and finger positioning for raising a vessel, and positioning one's body for dealing with a mass of clay on the wheel.
 Demonstrations will cover the importance of trimming techniques and various forming processes.
 Wear clothes that can get dirty.
-Pottery tool kits are available for sale in the studio for $26 and firing fees are $2.75/pound.
+Pottery tool kits are available for sale in the studio for $27.
+Payable by credit card, cash, or check.
+Firing fees are $3.50/pound.
 Cash or check only.
 Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
-Please click here for more details regarding registration, accessibility, communication, photography and cancellation.
+Please click here for more details.

 Suggested Ages: 18+